 Check for damage: Once the rats have been removed, inspect your car for any damage caused by their infestation.
 Check for chewed wires, hoses, and other components that may need to be repaired or replaced.

-Use rat repellents: To prevent future infestations, you can use rat repellents specifically designed for use in cars.
+Use rat repellents: To prevent future infestations, you can use anti rat spray for cars.
 These products can help deter rats from entering your car and causing further damage.

 Park in a rat-proof garage: Finally, consider parking your car in a rat-proof garage or using a car cover to protect it from rat infestations.
 Make sure the garage is sealed, and there are no openings that rats can use to get inside.